-You can rewatch a VRT documentary from 1999 that was broadcast on the occasion of the engagement of crown prince Philippe & Mathilde d'Udekem d'Acoz.
+A VRT documentary wasbroadcast in 1999 on the occasion of the engagement of Crown Prince Philippe & Mathilde d'Udekem d'Acoz.

 The documentary starts with a visit to Mathilde's home town of Villers-la-Bonne-Eau, a hamlet with a castle (Mathilde's home), a church, a few houses, forests and fields.